Charting the Conformal Manifold of Holographic CFT$_2$'s: Gauged Supergravities in D=3

 The family of solutions \eqref{eq: so88representative} can be embedded into the sigma model \eqref{eq: halfmaxintomax} pertaining to the maximal theory.
 Following \eqref{eq: E8intoSO88}, the representative reads

 with indices in the \eqref{eq: so88intoso11gl3gl3so11} basis.
 As shown in \cite{Eloy:2023acy}, for $\alpha=0$ this family can be uplifted into type IIB supergravity on an AdS$_3\times S^3\times{\rm T}^4$ background, with the parameters $\omega$ and $\zeta$ controlling the squashing of the $S^3$ and its fibration over one of the torus directions.
-This intuition allows us to promote the solution~\eqref{eq: e88representative} into a 15-parameter family for generic $\alpha$, with two extra moduli in the case $\alpha=0$.
+With this intuition, a detailed analysis of~\eqref{eq: so88dpot} allows us to promote the solution~\eqref{eq: e88representative} into a 15-parameter family for generic $\alpha$, with two extra moduli in the case $\alpha=0$.
 The coset representative depending on these 17 parameters can be given as

 with $\sigma_4$ and $\sigma_5$ stabilised to zero in the $\alpha\neq0$ case.
+This class of solutions generalises the ones found in ref.~\cite{Eloy:2023zzh} and~\cite{Eloy:2023acy}, as will be described in sec.~\ref{sec: defs}.
 This conformal manifold is entirely contained inside ${\rm SO}(7,7)\subset{\rm SO}(8,8)\subset{\rm E}_{8(8)}$.
 Despite intensive search, no solution has been found in the half-maximal theory where excited scalars lie outside this ${\rm SO}(7,7)$.
 Generically, the gauge group breaks to ${\rm SO}(2)^{4}$ for $\alpha\neq0$ and ${\rm SO}(2)^{2}$ for $\alpha=0$, and all supersymmetries are broken.
 At certain loci, partial (super-)symmetry enhancements take place, as will be discussed for the computation of the Kaluza-Klein spectra in sec.~\ref{sec: defs}.
 As will also be described in that section, the solutions with non-vanishing values for the $\beta$'s and $\omega$ correspond to TsT transformations of the undeformed background.
 In fact, some subfamilies uplift to the standard Lunin-Maldecena deformations \cite{Lunin:2005jy}.
 It is a remarkable characteristic of $D=3$ supergravity that such $\beta$ deformations can be captured in a consistent truncation, unlike in the otherwise similar AdS$_4\times S^7$ and AdS$_5\times S^5$ solutions \cite{Lunin:2005jy,Gauntlett:2005jb,Ahn:2005vc}.

 From a $3d$ perspective, the parameters in \eqref{eq: e88representative14param} span $\mathbb{R}^{17}$.
 Nevertheless, as will be seen in sec.~\ref{sec: defs}, geometric identifications in $10d$ render the $\chi_i$ and $\tilde{\chi}_i$ moduli periodic.
 Similarly, string theory dualities \cite{Lunin:2005jy} also compactify the $\beta$ directions.